Where to find The Art of Allowance Podcast

 Before the day of:

-- Upload your profile pic here.
+- Upload your profile pic here (or email it directly).

-- Sign the podcast release.
+- Sign the podcast release we send to you.

 - Our discussion should roughly one hour.
 Please make sure you leave a buffer of 10 minutes on either end just in case.
 Please also let me know. if you have a hard out time.